rafde/PrioritizedSubPub/README.md

 ```
 <a name="PrioritizedPubSub.getEventProxy"></a>
 ### PrioritizedPubSub.getEventProxy(eventName) ⇒ <code>Object</code>
-Get an object with proxied functions for re-use.
+Get an object with proxy functions for re-use.

 **Kind**: static method of <code>[PrioritizedPubSub](#PrioritizedPubSub)</code>